 Participants ages 19-21 in the Step-Up Omaha Connect program worked full time and part time in opportunities with the potential of long-term employment.
-Some participants made as much as $11 per hour for the summer and earned opportunities to stay on with their employer as they proved themselves to be valuable assets.
+Some participants made as much as $14 or more per hour for the summer and earned opportunities to stay on with their employer as they proved themselves to be valuable assets.

 Participants ages 14-15 in the Step-Up Omaha Explore program participated in amazing career immersion experiences including:

 - Health Careers – CHI Health, University of Nebraska Medical Center, Charles Drew Health Center

 - Arts, Culture, History and Entertainment – Love’s Jazz and Arts Center & El Museo Latino

 - IT/STEM Careers – Metropolitan Community College PROTO Lab

 - Government – Mayor’s Office, City Council, County Commissioners, County Treasurer, Planning Department

 - Law Enforcement, Fire Safety and Criminal Justice – Omaha Police Department, Douglas County Jail and Douglas County Attorney’s Office, City Attorney’s Office, Omaha Fire Department, U.S. Probations Office

 - Sports, Events, and Hospitality – TD Ameritrade, CenturyLink Center and MECA